UKCloud/documentation/articles/managed-operations/man-ref-customer-prereqs.md

 ## Managed Monitoring as a Service

-with Managed Monitoring as a Service, UKCloud becomes your first line of support, 24 hours a day, 365 days a year, receiving and reacting to any abnormal events or alerts across your IT estate.
+With Managed Monitoring as a Service, UKCloud becomes your first line of support, 24 hours a day, 365 days a year, receiving and reacting to any abnormal events or alerts across your IT estate.
 For more information, see the [*Managed Monitoring as a Service Service Scope*](man-sco-monitoring.md).

 By default, UKCloud provides this service without the use of an agent by utilising SNMP traps.
 In situations where we need to collect non-SNMP events, we may opt to provide a dedicated Monitoring Agent, which can be deployed on to your virtual machines to provide a more advanced method of event collection.